Anello-Photonics/docs-A1/communication_messaging.rst

 1. Port Definitions
 ---------------------

 The Anello EVK uses two logical ports for communication.
-The primary output port is known as the "Data" port, and it the major output messages are transmitted at a configurable fixed output rate on this port.
+The primary output port is known as the "Data" port.
+The major output messages are transmitted at a configurable fixed output rate on this port.
 The "Data" port also serves as the input port for the RTCM correction stream.
-The control and confiruation port, is used for for user and configuration messaging, as well as it serves as the input port for odometer aiding messages.
+The second port, the "Configuration" port, is used for user and configuration messaging.
+The "Configuration" port also serves as the input port for odometer aiding messages.

     +-------------------------+-----------------------------------+
     | **Logical Port**        |  **Functions**                    |